 If your total income is less than $12,000 as a single person and doesn't include more than $350 in unearned income as a dependent, you can claim exemption.
 If you are blind or at least 65 years old, you must complete Worksheet 1-1 or 1-2 in Internal Revenue Service Publication 505 to determine whether you are exempt from federal taxes.

 Your employer uses Form W-4 to document your personal allowances and, if possible, your exemption from federal taxes.
 You must complete a Form W-4 when you begin employment for a new employer and any time your information changes.
-You must file a new form by Feb.
-15 for each year you are exempt.
-You must file a new W-4 by that date or your employer must withhold taxes from your paycheck.
+If you're exempt, you need to file every year, as exemptions are only good for one year.
+File the form by Feb.
+15 of the year you're exempt, or your employer will have to start withholding taxes from your paycheck.

 Enter your identifying information, such as your name, address and Social Security number, on Form W-4.
 Do not complete lines 5 and 6 and write "Exempt" in the box on line 7.
 Sign and date the form and return it to your employer.
 Your employer will stop withholding federal tax after receiving your completed Form W-4.
 If your situation changes after submitting the form to your employer so that you will owe tax, you must complete a new W-4 within 10 days showing your allowances and additional withholding, if any, and leaving line 7 blank.